-“Forex taught me everything that is important in my life”
+“Forex taught me invaluable lessons that is essential in my life”

 Why did you become a forex trader?

 I was first introduced to forex trading in 2013, and was immediately captivated by the intricate movements of the charts.
 It sparked my intellectual curiosity like nothing else had before.
 It was like gazing into the universe.
 In addition, I have a dream of traveling and exploring new countries every 1-2 years, and I saw forex trading as a means to achieve that goal.

 What is “trading” to you?

 Forex trading to me is a thrilling and fulfilling pursuit.
 It has remained enjoyable and exciting since I began, as it provides not only an income, but also the opportunity to learn about human psychology, reflect on my own mindset, and gain a deeper understanding of the world and life.
 I believe that life is all about learning, and forex trading keeps me engaged in constantly exposing me to global events and allowing me to analyze human reactions and sentiments.
 I am proud to say that this is my calling, and it continues to inspire my curiosity and intellectual growth.

 The initial one to two years proved to be challenging as I devoted a significant amount of time switching between real and demo accounts, utilizing Forex Tester to perform strategy backtesting, analyzing outcomes, and validating results through PDCA cycles.

 Initial Deposit, Gross Profit, Gross Loss, Balance are turned blank as it depends on how much you trade with.